Most likely you’ve already heard of this easy cherry pineapple dump cake recipe and have made it yourself.

 Maybe it’s one of my favorites because my Mom used to make it a LOT!

-Whatever the reason, this Dump Cake with Cherries recipe stands the test of time.
+Whatever the reason, this cherry pineapple dump cake recipe stands the test of time.

 Back in the day, my Mom called this recipe Lazy Man’s Cake.